shanemileham/shanemileham.github.io/_kb/me/dance/fundamentals.md

 - Speed
 - Body movement

+The purpose of dancing as a man (lead) is to make the woman look and feel amazing.
+To understand her body and show it off to it's maximum potential and make it feel incredible for her.
+To create connection while doing so.

 ## Alina
 Know where my follow is in space, where she's turning, give her grounding from above, place myself where I need to catch her if she's turning